cirosantilli/git-tutorial/index.md

 - `clone` automatically checks out one of the branches which are on the same ref as the `HEAD`
 - when deleting remotes with `git push remote --delete branch`, it is not possible to delete the current remote.
-- it is the branch that Github shows by default.
+- it is the branch that GitHub shows by default.

 It is not possible to use `checkout` on a remote branch since checkout also acts on the working tree.
 You must use `update-ref` or better `symbolic-ref`: